M16 rifle: Terminal ballistics

 However, there have been repeated and consistent reports of the M855's inability to wound effectively (i.e., fragment) when fired from the short barreled M4 carbine (even at close ranges).
 The M4's 14.5-in. barrel length reduces muzzle velocity to about 2900 ft/s.
-This reduced wounding ability is one reason that, despite the Army's transition to short-barrel M4s, the Marine Corps has decided to continue using the M16A4 with its 20-inch barrel as the 5.56×45 mm M855 is largely dependent upon high velocity in order to wound effectively.
+This reduced wounding ability is one reason that, despite the Army's transition to short-barrel M4s, the Marine Corps has decided to continue using the M16A4 with its 20-inch barrel as the 5.56×45mm M855 is largely dependent upon high velocity in order to wound effectively.

-In 2003, the U.S. Army contended that the lack of lethality of the 5.56×45 mm was more a matter of perception than fact.
+In 2003, the U.S. Army contended that the lack of lethality of the 5.56×45mm was more a matter of perception than fact.
 With good shot placement to the head and chest, the target was usually defeated without issue.
 The majority of failures were the result of hitting the target in non-vital areas such as extremities.
 However, a minority of failures occurred in spite of multiple hits to the chest.
-In 2006, a study found that 20% of soldiers using the M4 Carbine wanted more lethality or stopping power.
+In 2006, a study found that 20% of soldiers using the M4 carbine wanted more lethality or stopping power.
 In June 2010, the U.S. Army announced it began shipping its new 5.56 mm, lead-free, M855A1 Enhanced Performance Round to active combat zones.
-This upgrade is designed to maximize performance of the 5.56×45 mm round, to extend range, improve accuracy, increase penetration and to consistently fragment in soft-tissue when fired from not only standard length M16s, but also the short-barreled M4 carbines.
+This upgrade is designed to maximize performance of the 5.56×45mm round, to extend range, improve accuracy, increase penetration and to consistently fragment in soft-tissue when fired from not only standard length M16s, but also the short-barreled M4 carbines.
 The U.S. Army has been impressed with the new M855A1 EPR round.
 A 7.62 NATO M80A1 EPR variant was also developed.